Getting Started

 User globals

-Any function exported from src/utils/ or src/composables/ is also auto-imported.
+Any function exported from src/utils/, src/composables/, or src/index.ts is also auto-imported globally.

 // src/utils/useDatabase.ts